juliuskunze/jaxnet/API.md

 ```

 When `init_params` is called on different modules, parameters corresponding to the same shared module can be different (have different indices) between the two calls.
-When `init_params` is called on the same module twice, parameter names are guaranteed to be identical.
+When `init_params` is called on the same module twice, resulting parameter names are identical.

-Parameter sharing cannot happen accidentally, since module object identity is always unique.

 ## Parameter reuse